Characters: Glee New Directions Original Members

 - Sweater Guy: Artie almost always wears a sweater or a sweater vest.

-- Token Minority Couple: With Tina in Season 1.
+- Token Minority Couple: With Tina in Season 1, and with Betty in "I Do".

 - Took a Level in Jerkass: In Season 3 being a director goes seriously to his head.
 He gets better though.